stylehouse/jamola/theproxy/README.md

-I'll reorganize the README to be clearer and reflect our improved setup process:

 # Cloud Doorway

 A reverse proxy setup using Caddy and SSH tunneling.
+This will use minimal resources on the cloud host.

 ## Prerequisites

 - A cloud host with Docker installed
 - A DuckDNS account and domain
 - SSH access to your cloud host
-- A working jamola instance on this host
+- A working jamola instance on your local host

 ## Local Setup